civol/HDLRuby/README.md

   hdrcc --get-samples
   ```

   Then in your current directory (folder) the `hdr_samples` subdirectory will appear that contains several HDLRuby example files.
+For details about the samples can be found there: [samples](#sample-hdlruby-descriptions).

 __Examples__: